abhisheksn/rock-paper-scissors-game/README.md

 ```

 ## Create Environment
-Use Anaconda to create and activate a new virtual environment, perhaps called "my-first-env":
+Use Anaconda to create and activate a new virtual environment, perhaps called "my-game-env":
 ```
 conda create -n my-game-env python=3.8 #(first time only)
 ```